apacheignite/documentation/data-grid/eviction-policies-20.md

   "title": "On-Heap Cache Entries Based Eviction"
 }
 [/block]
 [Page Memory](doc:page-memory) allows storing hot cache entries in Java heap if [on-heap caching](https://apacheignite.readme.io/docs/page-memory#section-on-heap-caching) feature is enabled via `CacheConfiguration.setOnheapCacheEnabled(...)`.
-Once the on-heap cache is turned on you might need to manage its grows and to do that use one of cache entries eviction policies described below.
+Once the on-heap cache is turned on, you can use one of cache entries eviction policies to manage the growing on-heap cache.

-Eviction policies control the maximum number of elements that can be stored in a cache on-heap memory.
-Whenever maximum on-heap cache size is reached, entries are evicted from Java heap.
+Eviction policies control the maximum number of elements that can be stored in a cache's on-heap memory.
+Whenever the maximum on-heap cache size is reached, entries are evicted from Java heap.

 Some eviction policies support batch eviction and eviction by memory size limit.
-If batch eviction is enabled than eviction starts when cache size becomes `batchSize` elements greater than the maximum cache size.
+If batch eviction is enabled, then eviction starts when cache size becomes `batchSize` elements greater than the maximum cache size.
 In this cases `batchSize` entries will be evicted.
-If eviction by memory size limit is enabled then eviction starts when size of cache entries in bytes becomes greater than the maximum memory size.
+If eviction by memory size limit is enabled, then eviction starts when the size of cache entries in bytes become greater than the maximum memory size.
 [block:callout]
 {
   "type": "info",